GiftaGrace/WordScramble/README.md

 ```
 Welcome to Word Scramble!
-The scrambled word is: sruapmle
+The scrambled word is: apsmel
 Unscramble the word: sample
 Congratulations!
 You've unscrambled the word in 1 attempt.
 ```